Find Trade Colleges

 $38,641 Avg Student Debt

-South University’s online programs does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $16,560.
-This amount may be reduced if you receive financial aid.
+The average tuition and fees at South University’s online programs is $16,560.
+In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
 On average, bachelor’s degree students take out $38,641 in loans while pursuing their degree.
-Of those students who received their degree, 82% were women.
+Around 82% of those degree recipients were women.

 #10